Best Houston Festivals and Parades for Families

 NRG Center, 3 NRG Park, Houston, TX 77054; 832.667.1000

-The Houston Livestock Show and Rodeo™ celebrate the upcoming annual Show with ticketed and free events for the public.
-Join the fun even before the rodeo action begins and the world’s largest livestock show welcomes visitors from across the nation.
-Since 1938, the nation’s fourth-largest city is transformed from a bustling metropolis to a down-home celebration of Western heritage.
+The Houston Livestock Show and Rodeo™ celebrate the upcoming annual show with ticketed and free events for the public.
+Join the fun even before the rodeo action begins, and the world’s largest livestock show welcomes visitors from across the nation.
+Since 1938, the nation’s fourth-largest City has been transformed from a bustling metropolis to a down-home celebration of Western heritage.
 Decorative floats intermingle with thousands of men and women on horseback to fill the streets with hoof beats and marching bands.
 Enthusiastic Houstonians join out-of-town spectators to line the streets and sidewalks to be involved in one of Houston’s most popular celebrations! – rodeohouston.com

 Houston festivals and parades for families are a great way to make memories with friends and family.
 There’s something for everyone, from large parades to small art shows.
-You can learn about Houston’s history, explore different cultures, and sample some of the best food in the city.
+You can learn about Houston’s history, explore different cultures, and sample some of the best food in the City.
 It’s an exciting way to spend time together as a family.
-With so many festivals and parades to choose from, you are sure to find something that suits your tastes.
+With so many festivals and parades, you will find something that suits your tastes.